Last updated October 4th, 2023.

 A rather surprising winner, Thailand’s Baht was the best performing currency in Asia over the past five years.

 How did the Thai baht beat almost every currency in the world?
-In short, it was a combination of tourist money, heavy capital inflow, a healthy debt-to-GDP ratio, and solid foreign currency reserves.
+In short, it was a combo of tourist money, heavy capital inflow, a healthy debt-to-GDP ratio, and solid foreign currency reserves.
 We have an entire article about this topic.

 Either way, a result of the baht’s recent performance is that it now enjoys popularity as a safe-haven currency.
 Money from China, Japan, and elsewhere is flowing into Thailand at a near record pace as foreign investors try to find shelter from trade wars.